 By Wilfred Pilo and Karen Bong

-“We welcome this investment, but of course, it must be (of) high technology and environmentally friendly,” he told reporters when met at Premier of Sarawak Datuk Patinggi Tan Sri Abang Johari Tun Openg and wife Puan Sri Datuk Amar Juma’ani Tun Tuanku Bujang’s Hari Raya Aidilfitri open house at Borneo Convention Centre Kuching (BCCK) here today.
+“Most importantly, the public should stop open burning, and they should help to extinguish and put out fires, should they spot any,” he told reporters when met at Premier of Sarawak Datuk Patinggi Tan Sri Abang Johari Tun Openg and wife Puan Sri Datuk Amar Juma’ani Tun Tuanku Bujang’s Hari Raya Aidilfitri open house at Borneo Convention Centre Kuching (BCCK) here today.